-Stitch It (Free, in-app purchase).
 Stitch It actually works wonderfully.
-It assembles the screenshots for you, but allows you to rearrange them if needed.
-It also crops the screenshots at points that make sense, like to remove toolbars.
+It assembles the screenshots for you but allows you to rearrange them if needed.
+It also crops the screenshots at points that make sense, like removing toolbars.

 The downside: You can only stitch three images for free.
 But if you plan to do this often and need more images, take a look at the in-app purchase.

-If you need to create one individual image of conversation in Messages a text thread in another chat app, hopefully Picsew or one of the other mentioned apps, gives you just what you need.
+If you need to create one individual image of conversation in Messages or a text thread in another chat app, hopefully, Picsew or one of the other mentioned apps, gives you just what you need.